A decade of rising forest cover and better protecting the environment

 Kang Bing The author is former deputy editor-in-chief of China Daily.

-If you have a specific expertise, or would like to share your thought about our stories, then send us your writings at [email protected], and [email protected]
+If you have a specific expertise, or would like to share your thought about our stories, then send us your writings at [email protected], and [email protected]ily.com.cn.

 LINK ORIGINAL: Chinadaily